drnez/quaternion-essay/README.md

+# quaternion-essay

 A short essay about the mathematics behind quaternions and their use in the computation of 3D rotations.

 Formatted with Latex.